sclorg/django-ex/README.md

 Adjust the parameter values to suit your configuration.
 Most times you can just accept the default values, however you will probably want to set the `GIT_REPOSITORY` parameter to point to your fork and the `DATABASE_*` parameters to match your database configuration.

-Alternatively, you can use the command line to create your new app:
+Alternatively, you can use the command line to create your new app, assuming your OpenShift deployment has the default set of ImageStreams defined.
+Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html).
+If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace:

-    oc new-app --template=<TEMPLATE_NAME> --param=GIT_REPOSITORY=...,...
+    oc new-app openshift/templates/django.json -p SOURCE_REPOSITORY_URL=<your repository location>

 Your application will be built and deployed automatically.
 If that doesn't happen, you can debug your build: